vala-lang/vala-docs/docs/tutorials/programming-language/main/03-00-object-oriented-programming/03-08-interfaces.md

 `Callable` interface definition, defines an `answering` property.
-In this case this interface defines a `answering` with a `protected set`, allowing a read only property for any object using an instance of `Callable`, but allows class implementors to write values to it, like `TechPhone` class does when implements `hang()` method.
+In this case this interface defines a `answering` with a `protected set`, allowing a read-only property for any object using an instance of `Callable`, but allows class implementors to write values to it, like `TechPhone` class does when implements `hang()` method.

 ## 3.8.4.
 Mixins and Multiple Inheritance

-As described above, Vala while it is backed by C and GObject, can provide a limited multiple inheritance mechanism, by adding virtual methods to Interfaces.
-Is possible to add some ways to define default method implementations in interface implementor class and allow derived classes to override that methods.
+As described above, Vala, while it is backed by C and GObject, can provide a limited multiple inheritance mechanism by adding virtual methods to Interfaces.
+It is possible to add some ways to define default method implementations in interface implementor class and allow derived classes to override those methods.

 If you define a `virtual` method in an interface and implement it in a class, you can't override interface's method without leaving derived classes unable to access to interface default one.
-Consider following
+Consider the following
 code:

 ```vala